TextExpander/TextExpanderTouchSDK/README.md

 <pre>[SMTEDelegateController stringByExpandingAbbreviations:stringToExpand cursorPosition:&cursorPosition options:expansionOptions];</pre>

 This method extends the previous stringByExpandingAbbreviations: method by returning the index of the cursor in the expanded text when the user expands a snippet with cursor positioning.

-As of iOS 8b5, a custom keyboard could not both insert text and position the cursor in a single pass of the runloop.
-If that gets fixed, you can remove the workaround in the demo keyboard. [<rdar://problem/17895140>](rdar://problem/17895140)

 The TextExpanderDemoApp includes a custom keyboard target, which serves as an example of how to support TextExpander in a custom keyboard.
 To add the custom keyboard to the demo app: